HelpChat/Wiki2/clips-plugins/deluxemenus/options-and-configurations/item.md

 > ```

 Sets the requirements the player should have to click the item.
-Deny commands \(optional\) are the actions that are going to be executed if the player doesn't have the required requirements.
-But if \(s\)he does, it will execute the actions specified in the [click commands](item.md#shift-left-middle-right-click-commands) option.
+Deny commands \(optional\) are the actions that are going to be executed if the player doesn't meet the requirements.
+But if they do, it will execute the actions specified in the [click commands](item.md#shift-left-middle-right-click-commands) option.

 Check [this](./#action-types) for all action types and action tags.
 *Check the [Requirements](requirements.md) page for more info.